 On November 20, 2024, Kentucky Congressman James Comer, chairman of the powerful Oversight Committee in the US House of Representatives, issued a subpoena for a USDA official to answer charges that the agency had overstepped its authority.
 According to Comer's website, the subpoena was necessary because the USDA had not responded to his request for documents.

-Today, the US Equestrian Federation issued an open letter to its members.
+Today, the US Equestrian Federation (USEF) issued an open letter to its members.
 USEF President Tom O'Mara and CEO Bill Moroney used the letter to clarify some points, but ultimately joined the AHC in calling for a 60-day delay, which would back up the start to April 1.

 The USEF letter may be read in full at this link.

 Also today, Texas Department of Agriculture Commissioner Sid Miller published an opinion statement suggesting that the new regulations do more harm than good.
-According to Miller, the new rules will be felt across the horse industry and "devastate the equine industry, punish responsible horse owners, and destroy rural communities across the nation.
+According to Miller, the new rules will be felt across the horse industry and "devastate the equine industry, punish responsible horse owners, and destroy rural communities across the nation".

 At the same time, vocal opponents of the rule changes have stepped up